Use mutate()

 7. Conclusion

-In this article, you have learned how to use methods from dplyr package to replace/update values in an R dataframe. dplyr
+In this article, you have learned how to use methods from the dplyr package to replace/update values in an R dataframe.
+Since dplyr

-is a third-party package hence, you need to load the library using library("dplyr")
+is a third-party package, you need to load it by using library("dplyr")

-to use its methods.
-In case you don’t have this package, install it using install.packages("dplyr")
+to access its methods.
+If you don’t have this package installed, you can install it with install.packages("dplyr")

 .